Stones, ponies, and different drumming dinosaurs – Part 3

 While I did find some of the exhibits and the fossils displayed in the museum interesting and engaging, my experience in the rest of the park generated less excitement.
 Admittedly, had I been able to unleash my inner five-year-old, my reaction might have been different.

-Although the re-creations are imaginative, fearsome and, perhaps even realistic
+Although the re-creations are imaginative, fearsome and, perhaps even realistic,

 I have some pictures here or you can watch the park’s official three-minute video.

 I still have a few bits to report about this Friday in Salt Lake City and I’m going to cover them in the coming posts.
-But, for now, we’ve both earned a bit of rest – I from my writing and your from your reading.
+But, for now, we’ve both earned a bit of rest – I from my writing and you from your reading.

 This entry was posted in Arizona - Utah May and June 2017.
 Bookmark the permalink.